fenago/katacoda-scenarios/azure-functions/azure-functions-java/steps/4/text.md

 The `com.fabrikam.functions` and `fabrikam-functions` identifiers below are used as an example and to make later steps in this quickstart easier to read.
+Use default values for remaining parameters as shown below by pressing `enter`.

 **groupId**: `com.fabrikam.functions`{{copy}}